 Garhi Mahasar Mata Mandir is situated in Narnaul city.

 Madhogarh Fort is one of the few remaining hilltop forts in Haryana.
 The fort is located in Mahendergarh district's Madhogarh village.
 The settlement has a hill, and the fort lies at the summit of the hill, which is part of the Aravalli Mountain Range.
-The coordinates of this location are 28°17′52′′N 76°1′59′′E. Madho Singh I is reported to have erected the fort in the first part of the 18th century.
-The fort was constructed in the Hindu style of architecture
+Madho Singh I is reported to have erected the fort in the first part of the 18th century.

 The fort, built roughly 682 years ago, is a magnificent example of Maratha art.
 It was once supposed to be a fort with a high level of security.
 This fort is connected to the forts of Narnaul and Madhogarh by an underground corridor.
-While levelling the moat around the fort, the tunnel became apparent, and cannon ammunition fired in the fort's attacks were discovered in large quantities.
+While levelling the moat around the fort, the tunnel became apparent, and cannon ammunition were discovered.

 Birbal ka Chhatta is the largest historical monument in Narnaul.
-It is possible to view the removal of water from the inside of the building, the placement of fountains, and the removal of light and water from the underground level.
 This five-story building has a square construction with a huge square in the middle.
 The gigantic stone pillars, the Darbar Hall, and the building's vast verandas, steps, and umbrellas are all one-of-a-kind architectural marvels.
-However, the majority of the hive has lost its roof, and the monument has fallen into decay.
-This monument is supposed to be linked to the tunnel via Delhi, Jaipur, Mahendergarh.
-This monument is known as Birbal's hive because Birbal is said to have visited here during Akbar's
+This monument is known as Birbal's hive because Birbal is said to have visited here.

 Shah Quli Khan was a Mughal administrator, governor, and art patron in the 16th century.
 Quli was the Mughal governor of Narnaul, India, and is credited with building a number of historic structures in the region.